iot-bus/iot-bus.github.io/docs/source/iot-bus-platforms.rst

       • 448 KByte ROM
       • 520 KByte SRAM
       • 16 KByte SRAM in RTC.
-      • QSPI can connect up to 4* Flash/SRAM, each flash should be less than 16 Mbytes.
+      • QSPI can connect up to 4* Flash/SRAM, each flash should be less than 16 MBytes.
       • Supply Voltage: 2.2V~3.6V

 WiFi